Turnpike Expansion, The Oklahoma Turnpike Authority, & Pike Off OTA

 The Oklahoma Turnpike Authority has become too powerful and detached from accountability.
 OTA is held accountable by their board members – only one of whom is an elected official (Governor Stitt) – and OTA has the sole discretion to determine turnpike locations with no input from the citizens or the municipalities they will affect.

 These numbers are estimated based on comparing the outdated images used on the AccessOklahoma.com map with the more up-to-date images on the Cleveland/McClain County Assessor Maps.

 Who Does This Concern?

 Our goals go beyond stopping the new proposed turnpikes.
-We working to protect individual property rights from the Oklahoma Turnpike Authority and their use of Eminent Domain.
+We are working to protect individual property rights from the Oklahoma Turnpike Authority and their use of Eminent Domain.
 If you are in any of the marked areas you are in particular danger as the OTA claims to have legislative approval to build turnpikes in these areas.
 Numbers correspond to their number in the state statute §69-1705.